perfact/zodbsync/.scratch/layer-aware-record-watch/PRD.md

 20. As a developer, I want the existing `__frozen__`-in-custom-layer behaviour to remain unchanged, so that existing workdirs do not need migration.
 21. As a developer, I want `zodbsync move` to not commit git changes itself, so that I control the commit message and scope across both old and new layer workdirs.
 22. As a developer, I want `zodbsync copy` to not commit git changes itself, for the same reason.

+23. As a developer, I want `zodbsync pick --layer <ident> <commits>` to cherry-pick those commits in the named layer's own git repo and play back the changed objects, so that I can apply layer-specific commits without confusion with other layers' histories.
+24. As a developer, I want `zodbsync pick <commits>` (no `--layer`) to continue operating on the custom layer exactly as before, so that existing usage is not broken.
+25. As a developer, I want `pick --layer <ident>` to fail immediately if the named layer's workdir has unstaged changes, so that I cannot accidentally cherry-pick into a dirty state.
+26. As a developer, I want `zodbsync reset <ident1>:<commit1> [<ident2>:<commit2> ...]` to reset each named layer's repo to its target commit and play back the union of all changed paths in one operation, so that I can atomically snap multiple layers to known states.
+27. As a developer, I want `zodbsync reset <commit>` (bare, no `:`) to continue resetting the custom layer exactly as before, so that existing usage is not broken.
+28. As a developer, I want multi-layer `reset` to stash and restore unstaged changes in each affected layer's workdir, so that local work is preserved across the reset.
+29. As a developer, I want multi-layer `reset` to roll back ALL layers to their original commits if any step fails (git reset or playback), so that the system is never left in a partial reset state.

 ## Implementation Decisions